sindhujasankararaman/Menu-Optimization-and-Customer-Behavior-Insights-Using-SQL/README.md

-## Performance analysis of new products with SQL

-## Overview 📖

-Conducted exploratory analysis and data cleaning to understand menu items are doing well/not well and what the top customers seem to like the best, which is very important to understand before starting marketing campaigns to increase sales.
-Used SQL to summarize trends; discovered that the dishes with the highest purchase potential are dishes from the Italian category.
-Created a report with an insights and recommendations section so that the restaurant can make better use of marketing and sales campaigns, and also boost sales in other categories.
+## Menu Optimization and Customer Preference Insights using SQL
 ## Table of Contents 📚

-- Introduction and Situation
+- Executive Summary
-- Strategy
+- Business Problem
 - Business Questions
 - Data collected from SQL data mining
 - Insights
 - Recommendations

+## Overview 📖

+Conducted exploratory analysis and data cleaning to understand menu items are doing well/not well and what the top customers seem to like the best, which is very important to understand before starting marketing campaigns to increase sales.
+Used SQL to summarize trends; discovered that the dishes with the highest purchase potential are dishes from the Italian category.
+Created a report with an insights and recommendations section so that the restaurant can make better use of marketing and sales campaigns, and also boost sales in other categories.

 ## Introduction and Situation 📝🔎